Homecoming Season Calls for a Great Tailgate Menu

 - 48 Mini turkey pepperonis (or 12 whole turkey pepperonis each cut into 4 even pieces)

 - Put your own spin on these by adding anything that you would normally like on a pizza just before popping them in the oven!

-Start by laying each tortilla out individually on a flat surface, and use an empty can, cup, or cookie cutter to cut 3-4 medium circles out of each wrap.
+- Start by laying each tortilla out individually on a flat surface, and use an empty can, cup, or cookie cutter to cut 3-4 medium circles out of each wrap.
 I used the empty pizza sauce can, which worked well!
-Press firmly enough, using a rocking motion, until it cuts through the wrap.
+Press firmly enough, rocking, until it cuts through the wrap.